Deshaun Watson responds to lawsuit

 “Today we filed suit against Deshaun Watson," attorney Tony Buzbee of the Buzbee Law Firm posted on Instagram.
 "Too many times women have put up with behavior that we all know no one should put up with.
 Should we make excuses for the famous?
 Or those who hold special positions, or quarterbacks on a local professional football team?
 I don’t think so.
 This case we filed against Watson isn’t about money – it’s about dignity and stopping behavior that should be stopped.”

-Watson responded to the claim that he has ever mistreated any woman and just wants to clear his name.
+Watson responded to the claim that he has never mistreated any woman and just wants to clear his name.

 “As a result of a social media post by a publicity-seeking plaintiff’s lawyer,” Watson posted on Twitter, “I recently became aware of a lawsuit that has been apparently filed against me.
 I have not yet seen the complaint, but I know this: I have never treated any woman with anything other than the utmost respect.
 The plaintiff’s lawyer claims that this isn’t about money, but before filing suit he made a baseless six-figure settlement demand, which I quickly rejected.
 Unlike him, this isn’t about money for me – it’s about clearing my name, and I look forward to doing that.”